taublast/taublast.github.io/_posts/2026-08-14-RecycledCells2.md

 - **"My data lives on a server and never ends."** Show it through a window of a few hundred items — the app never holds the rest.
 A ready class for that, `WindowedSource<T>`, plus the wiring.
 - **"Which setup do I pick?"** Even or uneven rows, few big cards or many small rows — two questions place any list, including `MeasureFirst` which Part I left out.

 ## What's next

 A new part about grouping, reordering cells and more might follow — depends on your feedback!

 Meanwhile — clone the samples, scroll them on your own phone, and try the window on your own list.
-If something scrolls badly, or the docs leave you guessing, tell me in the comments or open an issue.
+If something scrolls badly, or the docs leave you guessing, please tell me in the comments.

 ## Links and Resources